jpratt9/john-pratt.com/src/frontend/content/posts/benefits-of-automation-in-business/index.md

 ### E-Commerce Fulfillment Reimagined

 Picture an online retailer whose sales are exploding.
 It sounds like a great problem to have, but their team was drowning in manual work.
 Every single day was a grind of copying and pasting shipping information, updating inventory spreadsheets by hand, and manually sending out tracking numbers.
-Not only was it painfully slow, but it was a recipe for disaster—wrong items shipped, packages sent to old addresses, and unhappy customers.
+Not only was it painfully slow, but it was a recipe for disaster - wrong items shipped, packages sent to old addresses, and unhappy customers.

 They brought in an automation expert to build a connected workflow.
 This new system seamlessly linked their e-commerce store, inventory management software, and shipping carriers through APIs.